nasaWelder/lunlumo/README.md

 # lunlumo
-A python3 GUI for Monero that with automated cold transaction signing via QR code streams.
+A python3 GUI for Monero with automated cold transaction signing via QR code streams.

 by u/NASA_Welder